alexpetros/unplannedobsolescence.com/content/blog/why-insist-on-a-word/index.md

 and if you point that out to people, you will be told, repeatedly and sometimes quite irately: who cares?
 REST has a new meaning now—use words the way people understand them and spare us the lecture.

-That criticism is compelling—who among us isn't a little [descriptivist](https://en.wikipedia.org/wiki/Linguistic_description) at heart—but it sometimes the original, more precise meaning of a word is necessary to communicate something that the more common meaning can't capture.
+That criticism is compelling—who among us isn't a little [descriptivist](https://en.wikipedia.org/wiki/Linguistic_description) at heart—but sometimes the original, more precise meaning of a word is necessary to communicate something that the more common meaning can't capture.
 To move hypertext forward, we have to build on the best work of our predecessors in the field, and that's impossible to do without engaging with what they said and how they said it.

 So here's what REST is, and why it matters that we call it that.